WICG/webmonetization/docs/explainer.md

     object containing the Payment Pointer and the Session ID.

 6. The browser continues to send payments at the calculated rate.
-Every time it completes a payment (including the first payment) it dispatches a `monetizationprogress` event from `document.monetization`.
+Every time the it completes a payment (including the first payment) it dispatches a `monetizationprogress` event from `document.monetization`.
 The event has a `detail` field with an object containing the amount and currency of the payment.